mariapiamacedo/testsite.github.io/docs/PAGE-Gi.md

 By looking at the total area considered, the richer areas seems to be on the west and south sides, and are *Kensington*, _Docklands_ and *Southbank*, a part from _East Melbourne_ that is the reachest by far.

 # Education
 Concerning education, the results are presented in the same way as they were for income.
-More specifically, with education has been considered the education level of the residents, namely the proportion of population that owns a degree is considered to compare the different areas.
+More specifically, with education has been considered the education level of the residents, namely it has been considered the proportion of population that owns a degree to compare the different areas.

 <center>
 	<img src="education_bar.png">
 </center>

-As can be seen in the horizontal bar chart above, there is less discrepancy among the areas, also due to the fact that a proportion is considered in this case instead of an absolute value.
+As can be seen in the horizontal bar chart above, there is less discrepancy among the areas, mostly due to the fact that a proportion is considered in this case instead of an absolute value. \
 The more educated is _East Melbourne_, followed by *Kensington* and _Carlton_.
 Whereas, the least educated is West Melbourne.

 <iframe src="/testsite.github.io/Education_geomap.html"
 	sandbox="allow-same-origin allow-scripts"